RadicalMilitantLibrary/database/README.markdown

 The role "webuser" is expected by the [reference code](https://github.com/RadicalMilitantLibrary/www/) to exist and have access to a SQL database.

+The folder "1077" contains a complete database (without the user accounts and comments).
+The file "1077.sql" is the rest of the database, you should run that AFTER you restore the folder.
+After that you should register the admin account and change the ownership of all the documents to that account (UPDATE document SET handle='admin';).
+Do the same with "subject" and "lists".

+The folders "1077.covers", "1077.authors" and "1077.pictures" should be in the www folder (without the 1077).

+Contact Jotunbane if you run into problems.

 ## License Terms

 Every contributor accepts that his code will be available to the public under the terms of at least one of the following licenses: